 We want you to succeed in General Chemistry at Penn!
 PennCLASS will help you start your General Chemistry course with basic skills and background material fresh in your mind.
 It is designed to assess your readiness for the course and provide tutorials only for the material you need to solidify requisite skills before the start of classes.
-All students enrolled in CHEM 101 must complete the PennCLASS assessment and assigned tutorials (if any.)
-PennCLASS will be available between December 22 and February 2.
-Students who earn 95% mastery on their pre-CHEM 101 topics in PennCLASS by September 15th will receive points equal to 3% towards their final grade in the course.
+All students enrolled in CHEM 1012 must complete the PennCLASS assessment and assigned tutorials (if any.)
+PennCLASS will be available through the end of course selection period.
+Students who earn 95% mastery on their pre-CHEM 1012 topics in PennCLASS by the end of course selection period (1/24) will receive points equal to 3% towards their final grade in the course.

-PennCLASS is for students who are taking Chem101 and is not for receiving placement out of general chemistry.
+PennCLASS is for students who are taking Chem1012 and is not for receiving placement out of general chemistry.
 Information on the Chemistry Department placement exams can be found here.